-Born in South Africa in 1960, Zwelethu Mthethwa is an internationally recognized photographer whose portraits of men and women in their domestic or work environments are known for containing a strong psychological and narrative charge.
+Mthethwa is an internationally recognized photographer whose portraits of men and women in their domestic or work environments are known for containing a strong psychological and narrative charge.
 Mthethwa’s photographs are created in a scale and composition that establish a confrontation between the subject and the spectator.
-Drawing from the history of portraiture, documentary photography and cinema, Mthethwa’s works often comment on the traditional roles of Black men and masculinity, and raise consciousness around issues related to post-apartheid South African society.
+Drawing from the history of portraiture and photojournalism, Mthethwa’s works often comment on the traditional roles of Black men and their masculinity, and raise consciousness around issues related to post-apartheid South African society.